monkeywithacupcake/text-to-image/README.md

 ...
 I added support for multiple lines in [Text to Image - MultiLine Codepen](https://codepen.io/jessachandler/pen/jvwGOo)

+...
+I added support for a sticker/logo in [Text to Image - Add Image](https://codepen.io/jessachandler/pen/eLERWE)

 - and I put a little snippet up on [my Instagram](https://www.instagram.com/p/BnUYcowh1h2/?utm_source=ig_web_button_share_sheet)

 ## Functionality
 Users can enter text in a text box and an image is created.

-The image is created with a dark background (`#212121`) and text in a gradient that goes from green to white.
+The image is created with a dark background (`#212121`) and text in a gradient that goes to white.
 ![example image](/images/testimage.png)

 ## Using